 How Many People Have You Delighted Today?

-Within the non-music elements on a station we’re going to talk about what differentiates our station from the competition.
-We’re going to talk about upcoming station contests, appearances and promotions.
-Why can’t these things we have to do become pleasant surprises – delights – for listeners?
+Within the non-music elements on a station, stations typically talk about what differentiates the station from the competition and about upcoming contests, appearances and promotions.
+Why can’t these things become pleasant surprises for listeners?
 With people stretched thin it’s easy to succumb to writing promos and liners and other imaging the way we’ve always done it.
-But, by doing so, we miss opportunities to bond with listeners – to surprise and delight them.
+By doing so, we miss opportunities to bond with listeners – to surprise and delight them.

 If you found out, for example, that feeling attractive is important for much of your target audience, wouldn’t you pander to that in station promotions?
 If you found out that they wish they had more time to devote to keeping fit, wouldn’t that suggest ideas?
 If you found that they worry about how they’re going to pay for their kids’ college, couldn’t that unlock some promotional concepts?
-If you learned that a majority would admit to looking (guiltily) at their smartphones while driving, you could adopt a number of tactics.
 What things do they love – or hate?
 What things about your local market make them feel great – or annoyed?

-As you increase the depth of what you know about your listeners, your palette of attitudes and ideas to reflect becomes bigger and richer, meaning that you have more ways to touch more of your audience in a given day…increasing the likelihood that you can pleasantly surprise them every day.
-After all, most people come to the radio hoping to enhance their mood; to pass the time pleasantly.
+As you increase the depth of what you know about your listeners, your palette of attitudes and ideas to reflect becomes bigger and richer, meaning that you have more ways to touch more of your audience in a given day… increasing the likelihood that you can pleasantly surprise them every day.
+Most people come to the radio hoping to enhance their mood.
 These pleasant surprises baked into the station could become addictive.